What is the process for Britain's Brexit legislation?

 - It is expected to pass both houses in time to trigger Article 50 by the end of March.

-- Members of parliament are expected to try to amend the bill in both houses of parliament.
-This could slow the process but is not expected to cause significant delays.
+- Lawmakers will try to amend the bill in both houses of parliament.
+This could slow the process but is not expected to cause significant delays or result in major changes to the bill.

+- The first debate in the House of Commons started on Jan.
+31 and will finish on Feb.
+1. This will culminate in a series of votes at 1900 GMT which the government is expected to win.

-- The first two-day debate is scheduled for Jan.
-31 and Feb.
-1. A further three days of debate will begin on Feb.
-6.
+- A further three days of debate will begin on Feb.
+6 to discuss amendments to the bill.
+For more details see:

-- The Institute for Government think tank predicts the earliest the bill could get through the full process is by the end of February, but early March is more likely.

 - Parliament breaks for a recess from Feb.
-9-20, which will interrupt the process.
+9 until Feb.
+20, which will interrupt the process.

+- The House of Lords is expected to begin debating the bill on Feb.
+20 and could complete its scrutiny by March 7.

 - The Conservative government has a working majority of 16 in the 650-seat lower House of Commons.
 Votes are passed by a simple majority.